-Barnwood Trust is a charitable foundation which derives its income from a portfolio of investments.
+Today, Barnwood Trust is a charitable foundation which draws its income from a portfolio of investments.
 We are not a fundraising charity.
 As a financially independent organisation, Barnwood uses its funds to benefit disabled people and people with mental health conditions in Gloucestershire.

-The hospital thrived through the latter years of the nineteenth century and after World War Two, Barnwood House Hospital became a centre for research into the biochemistry of the brain.
+After World War II, Barnwood House Hospital became a centre for research into the biochemistry of the brain.
 William Ross Ashby, psychiatrist and pioneer of cybernetics, built his ‘homeostat’ machine in a laboratory at Barnwood House, which in the 1950s, was ‘the closest thing to a synthetic brain so far designed by man’.

 By 1967 patient numbers had dropped, with the arrival of the NHS and rising research costs, so the main hospital closed.
 Most of the estate was sold at this point.
 The next year a smaller nursing home was opened at the Manor House.
-The first of our sheltered housing bungalows opened in 1981 and from the early 80s the Trustees embarked on a comprehensive grant giving programme.
+Later, sheltered housing bungalows opened at the site in 1981.
+And, from the early 1980s the Trustees embarked on a broad grant giving programme.

 Governance and accountability

-Barnwood Trust has a Council of Governors drawn from applications from people across the county.
-The Governors appoint Trustees to the Board from among their number.
-We currently we have 37 Governors and 12 Trustees.
+Barnwood Trust has a Board of Trustees drawn from applications from people across the county.
+New Trustees are appointed by the existing Board of Trustees.
+We currently have 9 Trustees.

-The Trustees are responsible for agreeing the Trust’s strategic direction and the plans to implement it, and for ensuring that the management and administration of the Trust are properly carried out.
-They also appoint the Chairman and Deputy Chairman.
-The Trustees delegate implementation of the Trust’s strategy and policy, and day-to-day operations, to the Trust Chief Executive.
+The Trustees are responsible for agreeing the Trust’s strategic direction and the plans to implement it.
+They ensure that the management and administration of the Trust are properly carried out.
+They also appoint the Chair of Trustees and Vice Chair.
+The Trustees delegate delivery of the Trust’s strategy and policy, and day-to-day operations, to Barnwood’s Chief Executive Officer.